 A Man Who Knew the Blues Too Well

 "He just sort of kicked everybody's ass and nobody seemed to fight back," Jimmie remembered.
 "Stevie was on a cloud or something."
 Buddy Guy didn't know where it was coming from, just that whatever Stevie was doing worked a strange number on even him.
 "I had goose bumps," he said.
 August 26, 1990 Alpine Valley Wisconsin

-Twenty four years ago, on a foggy summer night, Stevie played at the Alpine Valley Amphitheatre in Wisconsin before boarding a helicopter just after midnight that would never land at its final destination.
+Twenty seven years ago, on a foggy summer night, Stevie played at the Alpine Valley Amphitheater in Wisconsin before boarding a helicopter just after midnight that would never land at its final destination.
 Stevie left this world at the top of his game.
 He played the last song of that night with his heroes, Eric Clapton, Buddy Guy, Robert Cray and his brother Jimmie.
 He played the last song of his life surrounded by guitar players who would soon revere him as one of the best blues guitar players that ever lived.

 Stevie Ray, I believe, was so good at playing the blues because he'd been to hell and came back to tell the world about it.
 He overcame addictions and a broken heart and was proud to tell anyone that God got him through it.
 He believed that music could heal - that music was a part of everyone's soul.
 I think that is so true.

 For me, it's personal.
 It's also been twenty four years since my dad passed, and Stevie Ray helped me stay strong through tough days at the hospital and nights when the house seemed so empty and life so alone.
 You could hear the heartbreak, soul and passion in Stevie's guitar.
 Tin Pan Alley, Rivera Paradise and Lenny speak for him.
 Life Without You was my song of mourning, You Better Leave My Little Girl Alone was my security blanket and Riviera Paradise was my song of meditation.